tufantabak-cloud/Oxivo_Entegre_son/src/guidelines/FIGMA_MAKE_RULES.md

 UI Components:     @radix-ui/* (all primitives)
 Icons:             lucide-react
-Toast:             sonner (import from "sonner" NOT "sonner")
+Toast:             sonner (import from "sonner" NOT "sonner@2.0.3")
 Forms:             react-hook-form@7.55.0 (ONLY exception with version)
 Charts:            recharts
 Date Picker:       react-day-picker